Introduction: Reverse Diabetes Diet Plan

 DTD Super Meal Plate for Breakfast | Reverse Diabetes Diet Plan

-Here is an example of a "reverse diabetes" breakfast that the author designed using his Super Meal Plate model:
+Here is an example of a "reverse diabetes with diet" breakfast that the author designed using his Super Meal Plate Model:

 DTD Super Meal Plate for Lunch | Reverse Diabetes Diet Plan

-Here is an example of a "reverse diabetes" lunch that the author designed using his Super Meal Plate model:
+Here is an example of a "reverse diabetes with diet" lunch that the author designed using his Super Meal Plate Model:

 DTD Super Meal Plate for Dinner | Reverse Diabetes Diet Plan

-Here is an example of a "reverse diabetes" dinner that the author designed using his Super Meal Plate model:
+Here is an example of a "reverse diabetes with diet" dinner that the author designed using his Super Meal Plate Model:

 Author Sidebar: My Super Meal Plate and this type of plant-based diet is supported by hundreds of clinical studies, including the China Study.

 Based on these studies, the benefits of a plant-based nutritional program can prevent and possibly reverse the effects of heart disease, Type 2 diabetes, and possibly some cancers.

 As previously mentioned, my Super Meal Plate Model has many of the attributes of the Zone Diet, Mediterranean Diet, Paleo Diet, South Beach Diet, Raw Food Diet, Asian Diet, Detox Diet, Vegetarian Diet, Vegan Diet and Macrobiotic Diet.